Haunted Poland: Production

 Filming began in July 2011 and lasted seven days.

 Release

 The film will premiere at the 2011 American International Film Festival (AIFF) on November 20 as well as the Sundance Film Festival.

 Reception

-Haunted Poland has garnered negative reviews and the director/actor has been accused of "borrowing liberally from Paranormal Activity".
-In addition, the first teaser for the film holds a 90% negative bar rate on YouTube.
-The director released a statement on Dread Central to stop the negativity the trailer created "Haunted Poland was meant to be an 'experimental' project, says director Masó" and continues "This is not a Hollywood film with a budget of 20 million dollars.
+In response to the negative response to the trailer the director released a statement on Dread Central "Haunted Poland was meant to be an 'experimental' project, says director Masó" and continues "This is not a Hollywood film with a budget of 20 million dollars.
 This film was completely shot on a consumer camera, with an estimate budget of 1000.00$."
 Additionally, the actor insisted later on, that the film was independent by making this statement "This movie is a no-budget and will be approximately 90 minutes".

 Awards and nominations

 In October 2011 Haunted Poland won "Best Movie/Documentary/Video/Script featuring Religious/Supernatural theme" at the American International Film Festival 2011.